BasicOrganizer/basicorganizer.github.io/basiccycle-policy.md

 This information is stored **locally on your device** by default and is **not transmitted by the app** to Basic Organizer or to any server operated by Basic Organizer.
 Optional backup features can create copies outside the app's private storage, as described below.
 Optional morning notifications may display cycle-related text on the device notification shade when enabled and permitted by the system.

-Health-related information is used by the app to provide tracking, calendar, journal, statistics, personalization, optional reminders, and related functionality.
-It may also be included in optional backups enabled by the user or in communications the user voluntarily sends to the developer.
-It is **never** used for advertising, profiling, analytics, marketing, or sold or shared with third parties by the developer.
+The app uses this information locally to provide tracking, calendar, journal, statistics, personalization, optional reminders, and related functionality.
+It may also be included in optional backups enabled by the user or in communications the user voluntarily sends to the developer. **Basic Organizer does not use this information for advertising, profiling, analytics, or marketing**, and does not sell it or share it with third parties for those purposes.

 Basic Cycle does **not** use artificial intelligence or external cloud services to analyze your health information.
 Calculations and predictions run **locally on your device**.